-Host families may not charge any additional fees other than those outlined above.
-If requests are made for things beyond the scope of the homestay's responsibilities, please check with the International Program Coordinator regarding appropriate charges.
+Homestay families may not charge any additional fees other than those outlined above.
+If requests are made for things beyond the scope of the homestay family responsibilities, please check with the International Program Coordinator regarding appropriate charges.
+Students can be asked to pay for activities, lessons and camps, if his/her parents are in agreement.